latilmarie/Projet-fin-etudes/README.md

 # Projet de fin d'études - Master thesis

-This repository contain all the programs developed during the internship.
+This repository contains all the programs developed during the internship.
-All the processing to create Nancy dataset, all the model architectures, the training in deep learning and the graphs produces for the report.
+- The processing to create Nancy dataset,
+- The model architectures,
+- The training in deep learning,
+- The graphs produced for the report